 A sabbatical, gap year, or mini-retirement.
 All names for the same thing.

-A mini-retirement is an intentional period that you take to be away from work for a certain period of time.
-It requires you to plan beforehand what you want to do and how you’re going to finance it.
+A mini-retirement is an intentional period that you take to be away from work for a certain time.
+It requires you to plan beforehand what you want to do and how you’ll finance it.

 When you’re taking a mini-retirement, just the act of taking a step back from work and doing what you want to do can bring a lot of insights.

 If you’re the right person in the right situation, a min-retirement can be eye-opening and bring a lot into your life.

 When I’ve taken my mini-retirements, many people are concerned about my career.
 What if your employer doesn’t want you back?
 What if people ask what you’ve done in those few gap months on your resume?